-Delta-8 THC is arguably the most talked about cannabinoid currently on the market today.
-A variant or homolog of delta-9-THC able to cause a mild-to-moderate high, many are actually branding it “The New THC”.
+Delta-8 THC is arguably the most talked-about cannabinoid currently on the market today.
+It’s a variant or homolog of delta-9-THC capable of causing a mild-to-moderate high.
+Many are actually branding it “The New THC”.
 And that’s not even the best part.

-Delta-8-THC is the connection between federally legal hemp and federally illegal marijuana, acting as a federally legal high across many US states — including Texas.
+Delta-8-THC is the connection between federally legal hemp and federally illegal marijuana, acting as a federally legal high across many U.S. states.

-However, legal highs (from cannabis or otherwise) have been strictly regulated or prohibited in the US.
+However, legal highs (from cannabis or otherwise) have been strictly regulated or prohibited in the United States.
 Will delta-8 suffer the same fate?
 Will Texas see delta-8 prohibition?

 Is delta-8 legal in Texas?

 - Delta-8 THC is currently legal in Texas after Travis County judge temporarily blocked the state from classifying it as a controlled substance.

 - Under state law, hemp-derived delta-8 THC with less than 0.3% THC is legal to buy and sell.